HeadNeRF: A Real-time NeRF-based Parametric Head Model: Conclusion

 Although the PSNR and SSIM of pi-GAN are optimal, we find that the fitting results of pi-GAN are often prone to overfitting.
 As shown in Fig.~\ref{fig:Novel_View_Qualitative_Comparison}, the fitting result of pi-GAN is indeed visually optimal.
 However, if we edit and change the rendering pose of the fitting result, the rendered results often become blurred and damaged.
 On the other hand, GIRAFFE can generate plausible rendered results when we change the rendering pose of GIRAFFE's fitting result, but the multi-view consistency of the rendered results is undesired.
 Compared with GIRAFFE, HeadNeRF has higher fitting accuracy and can maintain better multi-view consistency.
 Please note that our HeadNeRF can further modify and edit other semantic attributes, including identity, expression and appearance.
 As shown in~Fig.~\ref{fig:ffhq_dataset}.
-In addition, we want to point out that the insufficient training data may prevent our HeadNeRF from thoroughly exhibiting its advances.
-We will discuss this issue further in~Sec.~\ref{sec:limitation}.